Madour/LDtkLoader/README.md

 ### How to use LDtkLoader in your project

-After installation, to use LDtkLoader in your CMake project, you can just call :
+After installation, to add LDtkLoader to a CMake project, use the `find_package` command:

 ```cmake
 find_package(LDtkLoader 1.2)
 ```

-The `find_package` command will automatically get the correct library (release or debug) depending on your current CMake configuration.
+The `find_package` command will automatically get the correct library (Release or Debug) depending on your current CMake configuration.

-Then you only have to link the library to your target :
+Then, the library should be linked to the target:

 ```cmake
 target_link_libraries(YourTarget PRIVATE LDtkLoader)
 ```

-Note : if you installed LDtkLoader at a custom path, you might need to pass a `-DLDtkLoader_ROOT=/install/path/LDtkLoader` option to cmake so it can find the package.
+Note : if LDtkLoader is installed at a custom path, you might need to pass a `-DLDtkLoader_ROOT=/install/path/LDtkLoader` option to cmake.

 ### Documentation